aisingapore/TagUI/README.md

 and|&&
 or|&#124;&#124;

-Tip - use { and } step to define step/code blocks for powerful repetitive automation with for loop. conversion to CasperJS blocks syntax happens automatically. when using contain / equal, you can write with or without s behind. you can use if present('element') to check if the element exists, before doing the step on next line
+Tip - use { and } step to define step/code blocks for powerful repetitive automation with for loop. conversion to CasperJS blocks syntax happens automatically. when using contain / equal, you can write with or without s behind. you can use if present('element') to check if the element exists, before doing the step on next line. other useful functions include visible('element'), count('element'), url(), title(), text(), timer(), which can be used in conditions and steps such as check or echo

 ### REPOSITORIES
 - Repositories help to make objects or steps reusable and improve readability